 Elvis Presley's musical journey began in the Pentecostal churches of Tupelo, where he was exposed to gospel music.
 He also listened to blues artists like Arthur Crudup and Big Boy Crudup, as well as country singers like Hank Snow.
 These diverse influences shaped his unique vocal style and musical sensibilities.
 In 1954, he walked into Sun Records in Memphis, Tennessee, owned by Sam Phillips, a producer who was looking for a white artist who could sing with a "Negro feel."
 Phillips paired Elvis with guitarist Scotty Moore and bassist Bill Black, and the trio began experimenting with different sounds.

 Their first recording, "That's All Right," a blues song originally performed by Arthur Crudup, was a regional hit.
-However, it was their second single, "Blue Moon of Kentucky," a bluegrass song given a rock and roll makeover, that truly captured the public's attention.
+Still, it was their second single, "Blue Moon of Kentucky," a bluegrass song given a rock and roll makeover, that truly captured the public's attention.
 Elvis's energetic vocals, Scotty Moore's rockabilly guitar riffs, and Bill Black's slap-bass created a sound that was both familiar and revolutionary.

 The 1950s were a golden age for rock and roll, with artists like Chuck Berry, Little Richard, Jerry Lee Lewis, and Buddy Holly also making significant contributions to the genre.
 Each artist brought their own unique style and personality to the music, but Elvis remained the undisputed king.
 He embodied the spirit of rock and roll, and his influence can still be heard in music today.